 Synchrony metrics and retrospective analysis

 We examined temporal changes in three metrics of metapopulation variability (Loreau & de Mazancourt 2008; Thibaut & Connolly 2013).
-The synchrony index reflects the relative degree of similarity in the dynamics of an ecological aggregate’s components.
+The synchrony index (φ) reflects the relative degree of similarity in the dynamics of an ecological aggregate’s components (put references here).
 It is defined as the total temporal variance of the components (i.e. sum of all elements of the variance-covariance matrix V), divided by the variance of a hypothetical aggregate with the same component variances, but perfect covariance.

 Equation 1 Vn= vnpop(1,1)⋯vnpop(1,n)⋮⋱⋮vnpop(n,1)⋯vnpop(n,n)